Mapping Needs to GCP Services

-When you create a VM, it gets created in a particular zone, such as us-central1-a.
+When you create a VM instance, it gets created in a particular zone, such as us-central1-a.
 A zone is an isolated location.
 You can think of a zone as a data center or an isolated portion of a data center.

-If you put both instances in the same zone, then both of them could potentially go down if there's a problem in that zone.
-So you should put the instances in different zones.
-For performance reasons, you may need to put them in zones that are in the same region, such as us central one.
+If you put both instances in the same zone, then both of them could potentially go down if there’s a problem in that zone.
+So, you should put the instances in different zones.
+For performance reasons, you may need to put them in zones that are in the same region, such as us-central1.
 Notice that the zone name is just the region name with a dash and a letter at the end.
-All of the zones in a region have high bandwidth, low latency network connections between them, so if instances that are spread across a region need to mirror data with each other, then they can do this quickly.
+All of the zones in a region have high-bandwidth, low-latency network connections between them, so if instances that are spread across a region need to mirror data with each other, then they can do this quickly.

-Although region sounds like a geographic area, it's just a data center campus in one location.
-For example, all of the zones in the us central one region are in Council Bluffs, Iowa.
-So for maximum availability, you may also want to distribute your instances across different regions.
+Although “region” sounds like a geographic area, it’s just a data center campus in one location.
+For example, all of the zones in the us-central1 region are in Council Bluffs, Iowa.
+So, for maximum availability, you may also want to distribute your instances across different regions.

 An instance group consists of identical instances that perform processing for your application.
 If one of the instances fails, then a health check will notice this and replace the instance with a new one.
 If the load on the instance group gets too high, then the autoscaler will add more instances to maintain good application performance.

-If you want to make sure you'll still have enough instances to handle the load if an entire zone goes down, then you should overprovision by 50%.
-For example, if your instances are spread across three zones, and you need six instances to handle your normal traffic load, then you should provision nine instances.
-That way, if one of the zones goes down, which would take out three of the instances, you'll still have six instances left in the two remaining zones.
+If you want to make sure you’ll still have enough instances to handle the load if an entire zone goes down, then you should overprovision by 50%.
+For example, if your instances are spread across 3 zones and you need 6 instances to handle your normal traffic load, then you should provision 9 instances.
+That way if one of the zones goes down (which would take out 3 of the instances), you’ll still have 6 instances left in the two remaining zones.

 You can either overprovision by 50% at all times or you could save money by just setting the upper limit on your autoscaler to at least 50% more than the normal number of instances.
 If you decide to depend on the autoscaler during a zone failure, then the instances in your remaining two zones will be very heavily loaded until the autoscaler provisions additional instances, so only choose this option if you can tolerate this temporary performance degradation.

-Since GreatInside has six web tier instances for its main application, this is how it should be set up.
-For the two customer-facing IIS instances, in the payment processing system, you'd set an upper limit of three instances, which is 50% more than the two instances that it normally needs.
+Since GreatInside has 6 web tier instances for its main application, this is how it should be set up.
+For the 2 customer-facing IIS instances in the payment processing system, you’d set an upper limit of 3 instances, which is 50% more than the 2 instances that it normally needs.